2023 RESEARCH SEED AWARDS

 PI: Ellen McCreedy, Assistant Professor of Health Services, Policy and Practice

-Co-PIs: Jeff Huang, Associate Professor of Computer Science at Brown University; Terrie Fox Wetle, Professor of Health Services, Policy and Practice; Rosa Baier, Professor of the Practice of Health Services, Policy and Practice
+Co-PIs: Jeff Huang, Associate Professor of Computer Science; Terrie Fox Wetle, Professor of Health Services, Policy and Practice; Rosa Baier, Professor of the Practice of Health Services, Policy and Practice

 Migration among Medicare Beneficiaries from Puerto Rico